KyojiFurukawa/CanEpiRisk/README.md

 # CanEpiRisk

-# R Library for Calculation of Lifetime Risk due to Radiation Exposure
+# R Library for Calculation of Lifetime Risks due to Radiation Exposure

-Version: 1.0-0 Date: 2025-10-21
+Version: 1.0-0 Date: 2025-10-28

-Author & Maintainer: Kyoji Furukawa Required: R (\>= 3.5.0)
+Author & Maintainer: Kyoji Furukawa

 URL: <https://github.com/KyojiFurukawa/CanEpiRisk>

 ## Overview

-Quantifying cancer risks associated with ionizing radiation exposure is a central concern in radiation epidemiology and public health, particularly when estimating lifetime risks across populations and exposure scenarios. **CanEpiRisk** is a comprehensive R package designed to facilitate radiation-associated lifetime risk calculations.
-The package provides an integrated framework for importing exposure and demographic data, transferring specified risk models—such as **excess relative risk (ERR)** and **excess absolute risk (EAR)**—and computing key risk measures, including **cumulative excess risk (CER)** and **years of life lost (YLL)**.
+Quantifying cancer risks associated with ionizing radiation exposure is a central concern in radiation epidemiology and public health, particularly when estimating lifetime risks across populations and exposure scenarios. `CanEpiRisk` is a comprehensive R package designed to facilitate radiation-associated lifetime risk calculations.
+The package provides an integrated framework for importing exposure and demographic data, transferring specified risk models—such as **excess relative risk (ERR)** and **excess absolute risk (EAR)** and computing key risk measures, including **cumulative excess risk (CER)** and **years of life lost (YLL)**.
 By offering a unified interface for evaluating risks under various exposure scenarios and across diverse population settings, **CanEpiRisk** streamlines the workflow for radiation risk assessment, enhances analytical reproducibility, and enables transparent comparison of model-based estimates.

 ---